Syllabus for 378 Foundations of Data Warehousing - Fall 2025

 Email: scohen at cs dot utexas dot edu

-*This class will have meetings both on Zoom and in-person.
+*This class will have meetings both in-person and on Zoom.
 For all Zoom links (class meetings and office hours), please see Canvas.

 Course Description

-This new course will introduce students to designing and implementing a data warehouse through three pillars.
-The first pillar is data modeling.
-We will study techniques to model independently sourced and related datasets into a cohesive data model that is suitable for a variety of business intelligence applications.
-The datasets will contain structured, semi-structured, and unstructured data.
+This course will introduce students to designing and implementing a modern data lakehouse by way of three pillars.
+The first one is data modeling.
+We will study techniques to model independently produced datasets that are logically related into a cohesive semantic data model that is suitable for business intelligence, data science, and machine learning applications.
+The source data will come in a variety of forms and modalities, ranging from the traditional structured tabular data to unstructured data such as images and videos.

-The third pillar of the course is AI engineering, which will be interleaved throughout the term.
-We will look at new approaches to data sourcing and enrichment whose solutions are not yet well understood: how to incorporate large language models for entity extraction, entity matching, error detection and repair.
-We will review the research literature and experiment with prompting, embeddings, and retrieval.
+The third pillar is AI engineering, which will be interleaved throughout the curriculum.
+We will look at new approaches to data engineering whose solutions are not yet well understood: how to power data modeling and pipeline development with LLMs and agentic flows.
+We will experiment with SOTA models and agent development to evaluate the different approaches and understand their tradeoffs.

 Prerequisites

-This course assumes knowledge of SQL, databases, and Python.
-In addition, CS 429 is required.
-Familiarity with machine learning and GCP are helpful, but not required.
+The course assumes prior knowledge in SQL, databases, and Python.
+As such, CS 347 Data Management or equivalent is a recommended prerequisite.
+Familiarity with machine learning and Google Cloud technologies would also be helpful, but not required.

 Required Readings